nathanlesage/cv/README.md

 You need to download only two files: The `CV.md` which contains the data, and the `cv.template.tex` file that contains the template.

+> [!TIP]
+> The repository also contains the necessary files for rendering the CV data into an HTML template.
+If you want to, e.g., also display an HTML version of your CV on your website, also make sure to download the `cv.template.htm` file that contains the HTML stub template.
+If you want the HTML export, too, simply run `pandoc --output=CV.html --template=cv.template.htm CV.md` to generate the HTML version.

 ### Step 2: Adding Your Data

 After downloading the files, you'll want to edit the file `CV.md`.
 It includes my data which should give you a preview of what you can do.
 Change this data to include yours instead of mine.
 I have attempted to keep its structure as simple as possible.
 There are two types of data that you can use: